COSIMA/regional-mom6/paper/paper.md

 ---
-title: 'regional_mom6: A Python package for automatic generation of regional configurations for the Modular Ocean Model 6'
+title: 'regional_mom6: Automatic generation of regional configurations for the Modular Ocean Model 6 in Python'

 tags:
   - Python